turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

   });
 }

-fn promise_result_zero_refund(_result_index: u64) -> PromiseResult {
+// used to inject a PromiseResult that provides the function call result for `TransferReceiver::ft_on_transfer` fn promise_result_zero_refund(_result_index: u64) -> PromiseResult {
   PromiseResult::Successful(serde_json::to_vec(&TokenAmount::from(0)).unwrap())
 }
 ```
 The key to making this work is the magic performed by `set_env_with_promise_result(contract, promise_result_zero_refund);`
-To summarize how this works, what I did was I proxied the Rust `env`.
+To summarize how this works, I proxied the Rust `env`.
 Instead of the contract using `env` provided by
 the NEAR Rust SDK directly, I wrapped it in order to be able to inject promise results into it - but only when the code
 is compiled in test mode.
 I leverage Rust conditional compilation feature to select which `env` to use.
 If the code is compiled
 in release mode, then it uses NEAR's provided `env`.
 Take a look at [lib.rs][16] to see exactly how I do that.
 If there any